felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

   ![Windows message](../Lab1/windows_message.png)

-2. Make sure you have the 64-bit version of Python (or higher) so that Webots work properly.
-Wrong versions of Python are known to cause issues.
+2. Make sure you have the **64-bit** version of Python so that Webots work properly.
+32-bit or wrong versions of Python do not work properly with Webots.

 3. If you already installed Python but cannot load it from the terminal/command prompt, or if Webots cannot find Python, you can add Python to Windows PATH system variable.
 To add Python to PATH, follow the instructions available [here](https://datatofish.com/add-python-to-windows-path/). **After you add Python to PATH you must reboot your system for the changes to take effect.** Note that you have to add only the path for the location where the executable is, without including "python.exe".
 A proper configuration is shown in the image below (the path in your computer might be different depending on your Python version and installation):